Prevents property contamination

-Our nitrogen reduction options are easily integrated with our Ecoflo biofilter or added to the processes of commercial and municipal treatment plants.
+Our nitrogen reduction options are easily integrated with our Ecoflo biofilter or added to the processes of business and community treatment plants.

 They safely convert ammoniacal nitrogen into harmless nitrogen gas, helping keep pollutants out of groundwater and away from the lakes and rivers near your property.

-How do our residential nitrogen reduction systems work?
+How do our nitrogen reduction systems work for homes and cottages?